ni/nimi-python/docs/nidmm/class.rst

     .. py:method:: read(maximum_time=hightime.timedelta(milliseconds=-1))

-            Acquires a single measurement and returns the measured value.
+            Acquires a single measurement and returns the measured value in base units.